stephenpsmart/424-web-example/README.md

 ### Purpose
 To have code we can use for hands on exercises.

+##No More Conflicts
+We can now merge back into master without any trouble.

 ##Conflict on Master
 This section is now different on the conflictbranch as soon as we save, close, add, and commit it.